oetiker/LdapPasswdWeb/README.md

 Version: #VERSION#
 Date: #DATE#

-LdapPasswdWeb is a little webapplication letting users change their password in an ldap managed environment.
+LdapPasswdWeb is a little web application letting users change their password in an LDAP environment.
+Both the unix password as well as the Samba password can be changed.
+The app relies solely on perl modules todo its work.
+No external utilities are required, and all missing, non-core perl modules will be built and installed alongside the app as required.

 ![screenshot](https://cloud.githubusercontent.com/assets/429279/9728323/55e6fee4-5607-11e5-8e39-2b83e303cff8.png)